How do you help your kids grow up to be successful adults? Here’s how to raise a responsible child!

 A simple way to start is to think about what abilities and characteristics you want your kids to have when they become adults.
 Now, think about their current ages and what you can do to start nudging them in that direction.

-What are some specific things that you, as a parent, can do to help teach kids responsibility?
+What are some specific things that you, as a parent, can do to raise a responsible child?

 1. Be clear about your responsibilities and theirs